bih/nexmo-developer/_tutorials/call-phone-from-app.md

 The code does the following:

 1. A simple form is created with a label and a button for entering submitting the destination number.
 2. You set a JWT which you generated in a previous step.
-In a real-world application you would have some authetication logic to set this for a user.
+In a real-world application you would have some authentication logic to set this for a user.
 3. You set up your event handlers so that a call is made when the call button is clicked.
 4. This app also logs out some call state changed - specifically `member:call` and `call:status:changed`.
 Other logic could be added here, but to keep things simple these call state change handlers simply log out information about the call to the console.